WaffleHacks/hackathon-manager/README.md

 * If given the choice, use `rbenv` -- this will ensure a clean, sustainable Ruby dev environment
 * SQLite and MySQL steps are optional

+If you have Docker and Docker Compose installed, you can run `docker-compose up -d` to setup a local instance of PostgreSQL and Redis.

+* The PostgreSQL instance can be connected with `postgres://postgres:postgres@127.0.0.1:5432/postgres`.
+* The Redis instance can be connected with `redis://127.0.0.1:6379`.

 2. Clone the repo

 ```bash